Read replicas in Azure Database for PostgreSQL - Flexible Server

 It is essential to monitor storage usage and replication lag closely, and take necessary actions to mitigate potential issues before they escalate.

-You are free to change server parameters on your read replica server and set different values than on the primary server.
+Administrators can change server parameters on read replica server and set different values than on the primary server.
 The only exception are parameters that might affect recovery of the replica, mentioned also in the "Scaling" section below: max_connections, max_prepared_transactions, max_locks_per_transaction, max_wal_senders, max_worker_processes.
-Please ensure these parameters are always greater than or equal to the setting on the primary to ensure that the replica does not run out of shared memory during recovery.
+To ensure the read replica’s recovery is seamless and it does not encounter shared memory limitations, these particular parameters should always be set to values that are either equivalent to or greater than those configured on the primary server.

 You are free to scale up and down compute (vCores), changing the service tier from General Purpose to Memory Optimized (or vice versa) as well as scaling up the storage, but the following caveats do apply.

 PostgreSQL requires several parameters on replicas to be greater than or equal to the setting on the primary to ensure that the replica does not run out of shared memory during recovery.
 The parameters affected are: max_connections, max_prepared_transactions, max_locks_per_transaction, max_wal_senders, max_worker_processes.

 Scaling up: First scale up a replica's compute, then scale up the primary.

 Scaling down: First scale down the primary's compute, then scale down the replica.

 Compute on the primary must always be equal or smaller than the compute on the smallest replica.